Papi-Eruh/erudit_public/README.md

 ### Interactive animated stories

+The experience begins in the real world.
+By visiting cultural landmarks and scanning the QR code on site, users unlock animated stories rooted in the very places they are exploring.

+And because not everyone can access these locations right away, Erudit is also designed for **healthy screen time**:
-Designed for **healthy screen time**, the app offers **only one short animated story per day**.
-Centered on a cultural landmark, it brings history to life through the adventures of our characters, while gently conveying meaningful life lessons.
+the app offers **one short animated story per day**, allowing everyone to discover history through the adventures of our characters, while gently conveying meaningful life lessons.

 <p align="center">
   <img width="200px" alt="Interactive animated stories" src="./assets/images/screenshot1.webp"/>